Cities need to tackle car-based lifestyles.

 Building complementarity, and promoting a multimodal lifestyle, requires integrating all aspects of mobility; from governance and policy to physical and digital integration, education, marketing and communication.

-This Policy Brief identifies pathways to a multimodal lifestyle that reinforces public transport systems and the tools required to build complementarity between public transport, active and micromobility.
-It advances the case for cities to adopt multimodality into their sustainable urban mobility plans.
+Explore the pathways to a multimodal lifestyle that reinforces public transport systems and the tools required to build complementarity between public transport, active and micromobility.